RECRUITMENT

 We’re an energetic team who are seeking equity and justice for children with SEND and their families… Would you like to join us?

-We are seeking an experienced SEN advocate, paralegal or legal adviser who is well versed in the current legislation in England and, preferably, Wales.
+We are seeking an experienced SEN advocate, paralegal or legal adviser who is well versed in the current legislation in England and, preferably, Wales and/or Scotland.

 Our team has won awards for its work, and we’re well known for being positive change-makers with a sunny disposition.
 We’re proud to be an inclusive employer, with enormous flexibility and autonomy offered to all team members.